Kilarin/fractured/README.md

      thining algorithm choice in orethinning with new exponential algorithm by HeroOfTheWinds<p>
 0.03 set static_spawn from within newspawn, suggested and demonstrated by jojoa1997<p>
 0.02 Fracture variance code by HeroOfTheWinds<p>
 0.01 Initial release to the public.
-NOT READY as a game at all.
+NOT READY as a game at all.<p>